 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has only one type of item that qualifies for reporting in this category.
-Accordingly, the item, unearned revenue, is deferred and recognized as an inflow of resources in the period that the amounts become available and earned.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Town has two types of items that qualifies for reporting in this category.
+Accordingly, the items, unearned revenues, are deferred and recognized as an inflow of resources in the period that the amounts become available and earned.